HOME WISE Uranium Project > Calculators > External Radiation Dose Calculator >

 Material data for each shield

-Select sample material from the pick list (and modify any entries, if required), or enter new data in the table.
+Select sample material from the pick list (and modify any entries, if required), or enter a chemical formula below, or enter new data in the table.

-The pick list contains some elements, as well as elemental compositions and radionuclide compositions.
+The pick list contains some elemental compositions, as well as radionuclide compositions and radionuclide series.

 rhoshn - Shield density [g/cm3]